A Novel Joint Angle-Range-Velocity Estimation Method for MIMO-OFDM ISAC Systems: System Model

 \subsection{Sensing Signal Model}

 From the radar sensing perspective, the dual-functional BS attempts to estimate the angle-range-velocity information of multiple point-like targets by processing the received echo signals.
-We assume that there are $Q$ targets within the areas of interest, in which the angle-range-velocity information of the $q$-th target is denoted as $\theta_q$, $d_q$, and $v_q$, respectively, $q\in \mathcal{Q} \triangleq \{1,\ldots,Q\}$.
-It is noted that the direction of arrival (DoA) and the direction of departure (DoD) are the same as $\theta_q$ in the considered mono-static ISAC system.
+We assume that there are $Q$ targets within the area of interest, and the angle-range-velocity information of the $q$-th target is denoted as $\theta_q$, $R_q$, and $v_q$, respectively, $q\in \mathcal{Q} \triangleq \{1,\ldots,Q\}$.
+Note that the angle of arrival (AoA) and the angle of departure (AoD) are both equal to $\theta_q$ in the considered mono-static ISAC system.

-The transmitted OFDM signals will reach the $Q$ targets and be reflected back to the receive antennas of the BS.
-In specific, the transmitted OFDM signals will experience round-trip path-loss and propagation delay, and the Doppler frequency shift before arriving at the receive antenna array.
-Thus, the baseband echo signal received by the $m$-th antenna on the $i$-th subcarrier can be expressed as